oznogon/gattaibushido-public/rules/05_coach.md

 Once the players are used to your threes and sevens, throw them for a spin with a sudden five or six!

-### Factions, Threats, and Non-Player Characters
+### Other Non-Player Characters

 Does Everyone Have to be a Faction or Threat?
 Easy answer: No, they don't!
 In ***Gattaibushido:FUSION!***, the only characters that have game mechanics are the Pilots, the Factions, and the Threats.
 But there are many other characters and creatures in the universe that don't need to fall into these categories.
 The vast majority of these exist as little more than narrative color, but sometimes you can use them as the components of other game mechanics.

 The easiest way to bring in non-mechanics characters is as narrative power behind a Gambit.
 For example, if a Pilot has offended the locals of a backwoods colony and they are trying to lynch her, instead of statting them out you can just use them as the crux of a Gambit.
 Can she talk them out of their furor?
 Can she run away?
 Can she call on her friends' help in time?
 Play out a quick Gambit and find out!

 Or instead, you can just "say what happens" and move on.
 There's no need to bring numbers and mechanics into play unless it's important to the greater story.
 For example, if a Pilot is out on a shopping trip in the Enzirian Bazaar and wants to find something interesting, role-play her interactions with the locals, and describe the fancy new scarf she gets from a pleasant off-world trader.
-Keep it simple, and enjoy the scenery for a while.
+Keep it simple, set the cards aside, and just enjoy the scenery for a while.

 Similarly, you can use this same method to build up the feeling of danger in a purely descriptive way.
-For example, while the Pilots are making their way through monstrous caves on an alien planet, suddenly you describe how a young larval centipede-thing attacks them!
+For example, while the Pilots are making their way through monstrous caves on an alien planet, suddenly you describe how a young larval centipede-*thing* attacks them!
 Instead of throwing down a card, though, see how they respond, and just play it out with words.
 Let them blast it to smithereens and kick its carcass down a deep pit and move on.
 Bring more and more of these things into the scene, until you eventually reach a point where you finally feel that it's Throwdown time.

 ## Coach's Basic Mechanics